-“‘Good skin’ is a luxury and status symbol in this country, and communities of color have been left behind,” says Caroline Robinson, MD, a board-certified dermatologist based in Chicago.
+“‘Good skin’ is a luxury and status symbol in this country, and communities of color have been left behind,” says Caroline Robinson, MD, board-certified dermatologist, and founder of Tone Dermatology.
 In the United States, Black women spend an estimated $465 million a year on skin care—yet, despite their buying power, the majority of mainstream skin-care products are formulated with caucasian skin in mind.
-While some products, like cleansers and moisturizers, work for all complexions of all colors, according to dermatologist Heather Woolery-Lloyd, MD, darker skin has its own needs when it comes to treatment products, and the industry isn’t meeting them.
-According to a 2,000 person survey from Le Cerre Skincare found that 63 percent of women of color feel “ignored” by the industry, and that “there aren’t enough effective products for them.”
+While some products, like cleansers and moisturizers, work for all complexions of all colors, according to dermatologist Heather Woolery-Lloyd, MD, darker skin has its own needs when it comes to treatment products, and the industry isn't meeting them.
+According to a 2,000 person survey from Le Cerre Skincare found that 63 percent of women of color feel "ignored" by the industry, and that "there aren't enough effective products for them."

 Melanin-rich skin is more susceptible to discoloration and post-inflammatory hyperpigmentation (PIH) than Caucasian skin, yet over-the-counter products that work to treat these issues in darker skin tones are few and far between.
 "You might see a product that advertises itself by saying, '50 to 90 percent of women felt that their brown spots faded in four weeks' but it really means 90 percent of skin types one through three—and that’s not that hard to do,” says Dr. Woolery-Lloyd, pointing to the Fitzpatrick scale, a classification system that dermatologists use to categorize skin colors from lightest (type one) to darkest (type six).
 “For a person with Black skin, it may not work, because their dark spots are much more pigmented and harder to improve.”
 She adds that even ingredients that do work to fade discoloration in darker skin, like hydroquinone, may cause ghosting or a lightening “halo effect” around spot-treated areas if they aren’t applied carefully.
 Hardly an ideal solution.